UniversalDependencies/docs/_2016-09-05--06-prague/enhanced.md

 ### To discuss

+* Should we use special relation names (e.g., `nsubj:xsubj`) for the indirect relations?
-Should this also be applied to relative pronouns that refer to adnominal or adverbial modifiers?
-And what should we do with dependents of the relative pronoun such as case markers?
+* Should this treatment be extended to relative pronouns that refer to adnominal or adverbial modifiers?
+* What should we do with dependents of the relative pronoun such as case markers?

 Examples: